Baby Eczema Vs. Baby Acne: How To Tell The Difference

 No matter what skin condition your baby may be facing, it’s always a good idea to apply sunscreen.
 Mustela provides suncare products that are NEA (National Eczema Association) Certified, fragrance-free, and suitable for sensitive skin.

-In addition, too much summer sun can cause your baby’s skin to react.
-And sunburn can irritate already dry, itchy, or eczema-prone skin.
+Of course, sunburn can irritate already dry, itchy, or eczema-prone skin.
 That’s why we recommend lathering up all year round to help prevent your little one’s skin from getting worse.

 Note: Mineral sunscreen, like our line at Mustela, is safer for your baby because it uses two natural minerals — zinc oxide and titanium dioxide — as active ingredients.
 These minerals simply sit on top of your skin and protect it by reflecting the UV rays away.